DrEmpiricism/Optimize-Offline/README.md

 #### Registry Template Integration ####

-Any custom registry template (.reg) file to be imported into the offline image's registry hives can be placed in the '\Content\Additional\RegistryTemplates' folder.
-No editing of these template files is required and Optimize-Offline will copy and edit them accordingly to apply them to the appropriate hives.
+Custom registry template (.reg) files placed in the '\Content\Additional\RegistryTemplates' folder are imported by Optimize-Offline into the offline image's appropriate registry hive.

+***Note:***
+To qualify for Optimize-Offline hive import, all custom registry template additions are constrained to having unrestricted permissions.
+If any key change included in a custom registry template addition requires restricted access, the entire Optimize-Offline script fails without notice and without any descriptive warning.
+The solution is to remove any registry key change that requires access to protected registry keys.

+>Registry templates that users can add to be automatically imported into the offline registry hives are not granted the token privileges required for access to protected registry keys.
+Only certain values applied by the script itself are granted these privileges.
+[GitHub-DrEmpiricism](https://github.com/DrEmpiricism/Optimize-Offline/issues/136#issuecomment-554158335)

 #### Adding Drivers ####